 Though physical therapy and occupational therapy both use similar methods to help patients, each has its own goals and end result.
-In this overview, we will look at how physical and occupational therapy work together, the methods used, and what types of patients each therapy is designed for.
+In this overview, we will look at hippotherapy and occupational therapy work together, the methods used, and what types of patients each therapy is designed for.
 Let’s begin with physical therapy.

 The goal of physical therapy is to help a patient return to normal activity with renewed and hopefully improved strength, balance, and coordination.
 The following is a list of possible equipment used during physical therapy: